Oyindaol/UnoFlipGame/README.md

 ## Milestone Roadmap
 ### M1 - October 22, 2023
-- Text-based version of the gameModel played with the keyboard.
+- Text-based version of the UNOModel played with the keyboard.
 - Implementation of the gameplay logic and the primary challenge of ensuring the correctness of card placement, validating cards and adding to the score after each card placement.

 ### M2 - November 12, 2023
-- GUI-based version of the gameModel.
+- GUI-based version of the UNOModel.
 - Unit Testing for the Model.

 ### M3 - November 23, 2023
-- Uno Flip card implementation into the gameModel, considering their specific rules and scoring mechanisms.
+- Uno Flip card implementation into the UNOModel, considering their specific rules and scoring mechanisms.
 - Adding AI player capability.
-- Unit Testing for the GameModel.
+- Unit Testing for the UNOModel.

 ### M4 - December 8, 2023
 - Addition of undo and redo features.
-- Addition of Save and Load features: enable players to save their current gameModel progress and later resume it
+- Addition of Save and Load features: enable players to save their current UNOModel progress and later resume it
-- Addition of Replay feature: Players will now have the ability to replay the gameModel, allowing them to restart and enjoy multiple rounds
+- Addition of Replay feature: Players will now have the ability to replay the UNOModel, allowing them to restart and enjoy multiple rounds
-- Unit Testing for the GameModel.
+- Unit Testing for the UNOModel.